-The Damp Buster is reader supported.
+The DIY Fix is reader supported.
 When you buy after clicking a link on our site, we may earn an affiliate commission.

 The pitfalls of damp survey costs

 Before we move on to look at what a damp survey is actually going to cost you, it’s worth setting a bit of context.
 As we’ve already said, there’s been a fairly sharp rise in requests for damp surveys.

 In this day and age you are very unlikely to get anything for free.
 It’s common for such firms to diagnose rising damp problems (often that aren’t really there) and recommend expensive treatments.

-Also one that is accredited with the relevant qualifications, such as CSRT (Certificated Surveyor of Remedial Treatments), or a member of a trade body such as the PCA (Property Care Association).
+Also one that is accredited with the relevant qualifications.
+Such as CSRT (Certificated Surveyor of Remedial Treatments), or a member of a trade body such as the PCA (Property Care Association).
 Click here to learn How to find an independent damp surveyor.

 How much does a damp survey cost?

 So, what should a damp surveys cost?
 How much can you expect to pay?

 With £150 probably at the lower limit of the expected price range, many companies offer special deals.
 For example, a damp and timber survey combined for £200-£250.